DataCoveEU/STAM/README.md

 	}>,
 	//The base url of the Sensorthings API
 	baseUrl: string,
   //Specifies the color of the marker.
 The functions gets the geojson as a parameter and has to return the color.
+The function can be async.
+  //Valid colors: green, black, blue, grey, violet, orange, red, yellow, gold
-The function can be async markerStyle?: Function | string,
+	markerStyle?: Function | string,
 	//Used to style the cluster.
 Can be a function that returns the second specified interface clusterStyle?: Function | {